 You must give all work notes to your supervisor or workers’ compensation administrator as soon as possible upon receipt.

 Your ongoing medical treatment is will be directed by the Third Party Administrator’s (CorVel Corporation) assigned adjuster that is handling claims on behalf of UNCA.

-If the injury results in more than one lost work day, you must go on workers’ compensation leave.
+If the injury results in more than one lost work day, you must go on workers’ compensation leave (refer to Employee Leave Usage Form).
 There is a seven-day waiting period where no compensation for time lost from work will be provided unless the injury results in disability for more than 21 days, then compensation will be allowed from the date of disability.
 You may use vacation or sick leave in lieu of taking workers’ compensation leave during this seven-day waiting period.
-Leave options covering the waiting period for certain law enforcement officers and public school employees injured in an episode of violence is covered by different policies.
 Consult with your human resources staff for more information about these policies.

 The NC Workers’ Compensation Act provides medical benefits and compensation for your time lost from work and any permanent disability that results from your injury.

 Your weekly benefit is 66 2/3% of your average weekly wages up to a statutorily calculated annual maximum amount.
 You may also use Supplemental Leave while you are completely out of work due to your injury.